Specific Heat Of Water In Kj

 Why is the Specific Heat of Water so High?

 The high specific heat of water is primarily attributed to its molecular structure and the hydrogen bonds that form between water molecules.
-Water molecules are polar, meaning they have a slightly positive charge on the hydrogen atoms and a slightly negative charge on the oxygen atom.
+On the flip side, water molecules are polar, meaning they have a slightly positive charge on the hydrogen atoms and a slightly negative charge on the oxygen atom.
 This polarity allows water molecules to form hydrogen bonds with each other, which are relatively strong intermolecular forces.

 When heat is applied to water, a significant portion of the energy is used to break these hydrogen bonds or increase the vibrational and rotational energy of the molecules, rather than increasing their kinetic energy (which would result in a temperature increase).
-This ability to absorb a large amount of energy without a significant temperature change is what gives water its high specific heat.
+This ability to absorb a large amount of energy without a significant temperature change is what gives water its high specific heat That's the part that actually makes a difference.
+Took long enough..

 Significance of Water's High Specific Heat